 If you look on the bottom of most containers, you will find a triangle or recycling symbol with a number in it.
 The number for HDPE is "2".
 Other numbers are for different plastics, and should not be used.
 Under the triangle/recycling symbol, you will usually find "HDPE" written in raised letters.

 Note: In some countries, you may find it written as "PEHD" instead.

 Another source of HDPE is plastic shopping bags.
 Most shopping bags used in stores are HDPE.

 Step 2: Rinse Your Jugs and Bottles

-Next you need to rinse out rinse out your jugs and your bottles.
+Next you need to rinse out your jugs and your bottles.

 This is pretty much as one would expect, and so I am not going to bother with photos for this step.

 Simply remove the cap from your container, partially fill the container with water, then replace the cap and shake vigorously for a few seconds.
 Then dump the water out of your container, and repeat.

 For containers used for food or chemicals, you will want to add a few drops of dish detergent to help remove any residue on the inside, then rinse at least twice to make sure the container is clean.